open-data/docker-og/readme.md

 1. Bring up the Drupal docker container: `docker-compose up -d drupal`
 1. Open a shell into the container: `docker-compose exec drupal bash`
-1. Change permissions of this file so you can run it as a bash script: `chmod 775 install-local.sh`
+1. Change permissions of this file (if not already done) so you can run it as a bash script: `chmod 775 install-local.sh`
 1. Run the install script: `./install-local.sh`
    1. Select `Databases (fixes missing databases, privileges, and users)`